Skip to Content

 Here are some things you won’t want to miss while visiting Vermont’s Lake Champlain Islands in the fall:

-• Alburgh Dunes State Park, Alburgh: This 625-acre day-use park includes one of the largest sandy beaches on Lake Champlain, as well as unique sand dunes that are more common along ocean shorelines.
+• Alburgh Dunes State Park, Alburgh: This 625-acre day-use park includes one of the largest sandy beaches on Lake Champlain, as well as unique dunes that are more common along ocean shorelines.
 The park is officially open from Memorial Day to Labor Day, but you can still visit in the off-season.

 • St. Anne’s Shrine, Isle La Motte: St. Anne’s Shrine is a peaceful, spiritual, and historical attraction that has been developed and maintained for the past 100 years by the Society of Saint Edmund in Vermont’s scenic Champlain Islands.
 You don’t have to be Catholic to enjoy this special place.